More Lido stuff:

 Gus began the Lido Video in the lobby of the Lido Theatre in 1983.
 Expanding the Lido Video with the purchase of the building next door which was once the Bank of Toronto and later the Dominion Bank of Canada.
 At the time, nearly all other movie theatre owner's were categorically against home video rental stores.
 Gus attempted to encourage other theatre owners to embrace the future of home video as he was earning enough money to subsidize the movie theatre through those lean years.
 Unfortunately, Gus was met with disdain for his efforts, in some circles even branded a traitor for supporting the home video business.
 Yet, the home video rental business would prove to support and compliment the theatre business.

-Gus eventually grew his home video rental business into 3 locations over the next 17 years which was due in no small part to the help of his trusted "right-hand-man" Mr. Chuck Lewis of Mr. Electric of Winnipeg fame.
+Gus eventually grew his home video rental business into 3 locations over the next 17 years which was due in no small part to the help of his trusted "right-hand-man" Mr. Chuck Lewis.

 Gus's video store businesses would eventually open the largest video store in Manitoba outside of Winnipeg.
 Saturn Video opened in Flin Flon, MB. in 1997 with the instrumental help of Gus's daughter Jennifer Rivalin.